-At the outset of the campaign, we started by developing a theme for the based around ‘zombie batteries’ and the idea that – even after you have thrown them away, there is still the potential for the batteries to come back and haunt you.
+At the outset of the campaign, we started by developing a theme based around ‘zombie batteries’ and the idea that – even after you have thrown them away, there is still the potential for the batteries to come back and haunt you.
 This created a natural linkage to a campaign launch around Halloween and gave an attention grabbing feel to a topic which could otherwise be seen as procedural ‘public information’.

 Our design studio started by creating the visuals for the campaign, developing a range of zombie battery and electronic characters to illustrate the everyday items that zombie batteries can inhabit.
 We rolled this out across a campaign website, graphics and other campaign collateral to create a cohesive look and feel for the campaign.

 Alongside this, we knew that video would be an important channel for communicating campaign messages, so we developed a film which presented the messages in a fun and engaging way, playing on public information style films.